 On occasion an age/division may not have enough bowlers to compete.
 Must have at least 4 bowlers in a division (boy, girl ,mixed).
 Bowlers will have several options, which will be explained to the division on tournament day.
 One option may be to bowl up an age division.
-For example, if the U12 Girls field division does not have enough to run as a separate division, the U12 Girls will have opportunity to bowl up into the U15 Girls division.
+For example, If the U12 Girls field division does not have enough to run as a separate division, the U12 Girls will have opportunity to bowl up into the U15 Girls division.
 If this happens, the scholarship awards will be based on the U15 Girls division.
 The U12 Girl would be bowling as a U15 Girl.
-In the event a bowler earns a Jr Gold spot in an upper division, the bowler has the option to bowl in the upper division at JR Gold Championships, or be placed in their proper age division they are listed as by their D.O.B. on records.
-The same scenario will apply for the U15, U17, U20 divisions also.
-Per USBC rules of Jr Gold: boys can only bowl in boy fields at JR Gold Qualifiers/events.
-However, girls are allowed to compete in a boy’s field, if they should choose to, and will be considered a Mixed Boys/Girls field.
+In the event a bowler earns a Jr. Gold spot in an upper division, the bowler has the option to bowl in the upper division at JR Gold Championships, or be placed in their proper age division they are listed as by their D.O.B. on records.
+The same scenario will apply for the U15, U18, U20 divisions also.
+Per USBC rules of Jr. Gold: boys can only bowl in boy fields at JR Gold Qualifiers/events.
+However, girls are allowed to compete in a boys field, if they should choose to, and will be considered a Mixed Boys/Girls field.
 All Scholarships would be awarded as one field of Mixed Boy/Girl.

 Bowlers per lane: